-As at 9th October 2020 129 learners (out of a total of 162 - 80%) had an EET destination and communication links between key staff have been made where possible (some still underway due to COVID triggering late term start and key staff unallocated into term).
+In October 2020, 129 learners (out of a total of 162 - 80%) had an EET destination and communication links between key staff have been made where possible (some still underway due to COVID triggering late term start and key staff unallocated into term).

-Better identification, coordination and more swiftly secured support for NEET young people below)
+Better identification, coordination and more swiftly secured support for NEET young people As at November 2020:

-- As at 10th November: - 21 / 26 in-city NEET young people have a named 'NEET-to-EET' professional assigned to support with choices through the Autumn term where possible to secure pathway into EET (e.g. YJS Worker or a Targeted Youth Support Worker). - Remaining 5 are referred and pending allocation - o 7 NEET young people who live out-of-city students have various support (see actions
+- 21 out of 26 in-city NEET young people have a named 'NEET-to-EET' professional assigned to support with choices through the Autumn term where possible to secure pathway into EET (e.g. YJS Worker or a Targeted Youth Support Worker). - Remaining 5 are referred and pending allocation - 7 NEET young people who live out-of-city students have various support (see actions below)